 While interacting with many investors, I have come across many common approaches, which different investors follow to decide when to sell stocks in their portfolio.
 Many of these approaches are based on the profit criteria.

 - Sell when a stock doubles or goes up X% from the buying price

 - Whenever a stock investment turns into profit, keep a trailing stop-loss so that an investor does not forgo the profits already accrued.

 - Whenever a stock investment turns into profits, then sell stocks equal to the initial investment.
 It will ensure that remaining stocks are at zero cost to the investor and she can hold them despite steep fall in stock prices in future.

-These approaches lead the investor to think about booking profits the moment the stock price rises above her buying price.
+These approaches of deciding when to sell stocks lead the investor to think about booking profits the moment the stock price rises above her buying price.
 These approaches invariably lead to one outcome: the investor gets out of her profitable stock investments early and fails to capitalize on the true wealth building opportunities in stock markets.
-Therefore, the investor should avoid these approaches of taking ‘sell decision’ based on profit criteria.
+Therefore, the investor should avoid these approaches of taking the ‘sell decision’ based on profit criteria.